Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • Organizations should have a good culture of security awareness.

-• Companies must limit the IT resources staff can have access to depending on their job roles.
+• Companies must limit the IT resources that staff can access based on their job roles.

 • Organizations must train employees to spot insider threats.
 This will help employees understand when a hacker has manipulated or is attempting to misuse the organization's data.